 Processed foods such as ready meals, soups and sandwiches are really variable in the amount of fat, salt and sugar they contain, so if you are opting for a ready-made option sometimes, spend a moment comparing the labels and you might be surprised at the difference between two products that look quite similar.
-And remember, if it’s homemade, you are in greater control of the ingredients and can choose to cut back on those which are unnecessary.
+And remember, if it’s homemade, you're in greater control of the ingredients, and can choose to cut back on those which are unnecessary.

 Read more on children and health

 - Healthy eating: what young children need